doomvox/raku-study/notes/meeting_2021may16.md

     1.  <https://stackoverflow.com/questions/67373726/why-are-empty-raku-shaped-arrays-truthy>

-        "As a follow up, I wonder if a good way to test "all elements are undefined" is @shaped-array.any.so ???"
+        "As a follow up, I wonder if a good way to test 'all elements are undefined' is @shaped-array.any.so ???"

-<a id="org1e16ba6"></a>
+<a id="orga45b110"></a>

 ### type system: what is accepted by what